 7) It can help develop your clientele before even starting selling jam!
 You will already build a following on your social media channels and blog and when you’re store begins, your followers will want to try your products.

 It doesn’t really cost that much for a year of hosting with a WordPress site.
 You get to start your business now.
 No planning, no experimenting, no struggling.

-1) Pick your hosting site for you jam or jelly business.
+1) Pick your hosting site for you jam business.